bemiyya/bemiyya/README.md

-- 👋 Hi, I’m @bemiyya
+- 👋 Hi, I’m Jakhongir
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software development
-- 🌱 I’m currently learning HTML and CSS, I haven't started JavaScript yet, but I will moving forward...
+- 🌱 I’m currently doing my degree in Computer Science at Brooklyn College
-- 💞️ I’m looking to collaborate on building small projects that require little coding as I am very new to it.
+- 💞️ I’m looking to collaborate on building projects
-- 📫 How to reach me: bemiyya@gmail.com
+- 📫 How to reach me: jakhongir.mirzo2@gmail.com

 <!---
 bemiyya/bemiyya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.